 - a.
 Considered the facts and analysis, as presented in the staff report prepared for this ordinance; - b.
-Considered the recommendation of the Planning Commission regarding this ordinance amendment and concurred with the Planning Commission's recommendation.
+Considered the recommendation of the Planning Commission regarding this ordinance amendment and concurred with the Planning Commission's recommendation. - c.
+Conducted a public hearing to obtain public testimony on the proposed ordinance amendment; - d.

-d.
 Based on its independent judgment and in accordance with CEQA, the City Council adopted a Negative Declaration for this ordinance.